 The need for extended (strained) hand positions is much more frequent for cellists than for violinists and violists.
 Whereas the hand of violinists and violists comfortably covers a range of a perfect fourth between first and fourth fingers, we cellists (without the use of the thumb) have a comfortable range in the Neck and Intermediate Regions of only a minor third.
 Even a major third requires a contortion of the hand (extension) which, for cellists with small hands especially, complicates our playing enormously.
 Even doublebass players don’t use as many extended hand positions as cellists, because their instrument is tuned in fourths so they can just go across to the neighbouring string to find the new note rather than extending.

 The hand is most stable, and the fingers are strongest, when the fingers are bunched up close together.
 When, on the contrary, we extend the fingers away from this stable centre, this requires new strength and flexibility in the hand that no other movements from ordinary life have prepared it for.
-The smaller cellist especially, will need to build this vital flexibility and strength both progressively and regularly, by diligent practice of specific material for extensions, in order to be able to play well but also to avoid injuries, most of which are caused by sudden unprepared forcing or prolonged cumulative strain.
+The smaller cellist especially, will need to build this vital flexibility and strength both progressively and regularly, by diligent practice of specific material for extensions.
+This is vital. not only in order to be able to play well but also to avoid injuries, most of which are caused by sudden unprepared forcing or prolonged cumulative strain.
 The smaller the hand in proportion to the cello size, the more training it will need to be able to do the normal cello extensions easily.